CVLT Nation Interviews Jimbob Isaac

 Jimbob Isaac: I grew up playing Squire stratocasters, being the affordable start guitar that parents usually go for.
 I then moved on to Gibson SGs, the first of which was stolen when Taint opened for Clutch in around 2001.
 My follow up ’78 SG served me well, before First Act and Wild Customs since offered me endorsements.
 The Wild is really new, and is a great guitar.
 Their build quality is up there with Gibson custom shop, and I’m more than happy to support the company.
 They’re a small operation, based in the South-East of France.
 They’re all very like minded people to myself, and I’m a proud flag bearer of the Wild Customs brand.

-It is said God resides in the details.
+Ari Wilson: It’s often said that God resides in the details.
 But I believe I’ve heard the same thing about the Devil!
 So in either case, pardon me for going too far here.
 Having known you as a friend, I often think of you as not touchy about these subjects like Josh Homme.
 So, would you tell us also about the strings?

 Jimbob Isaac: Haha, sure.
 I use 12 to 54 on the First Act, and 13 to 58 on the Wild Customs.
 Different neck tensions require different gauges, when tuning to standard C sharp.